timjansen/minified.js/README.md

 -------------------------------------
 * General purpose functions to effectively write HTML-based web applications
 * A very small footprint.
 It will always be smaller than 4kb.
-* A clear, easy to use API
+* A clean and simple, easy to use API
 * A stable API that won't change